 2016 and 2017 was a game changer for the UK Police and Security Services as they tackled a wide range of threats and disruptive activity within both the physical and virtual world, as well as the aftermath of the incidents in London and Manchester.

-Whilst this complex and challenging work continues, and the threat level remains at severe, it is vital that we continue to prioritise the security and safety of our retail and public spaces.
+Whilst this complex and challenging work continues, it is vital that we continue to prioritise the security and safety of our retail and public spaces.

 Revo Security and Safer Shopping Committee will next meet on:

 Social media monitoring

 Session 7: Communications to Improve Security